 Sole trader at full cost / EI au réel

 Same simple legal form, but you switch to real-cost taxation: you deduct actual expenses (rent, electricity, supplies, insurance, training, etc.) instead of taking a flat-rate allowance.
-Social charges on real profit (revenue − expenses), averaging 30 to 45 % depending on country.
+Social charges on real profit (revenue − expenses): a substantial share of profit, with no single rate (FR: bracket-based calculation with minimum contributions — indicative estimate, 2026 reformed schedule, see urssaf.fr).
 No turnover cap.

 Limited company (UK Ltd, FR EURL/SASU, DE GmbH)